bbmoz/selenium-grid/README.md

 ## Misc
 1. `http://localhost:4444/grid/console` to see your nodes.

+## Config
+1. You can override the default values passed to the environment variables in the *docker-compose.yml* file.
+Or,
+1. You can modify the *.envrc* file directly.

 ## Local Setup
 To use your selenium grid, you can reference the grid url `http://localhost:4444/wd/hub` with your test runner.